 Maria: When I was in graduate school I always appreciated the professors that had been in the industry and I’ve been fortunate that I’ve been able to experience many different aspects of the product lifecycle, both at a small and large company.
 As I built out SPR, I made sure to hire people that are better than me.
 And I’ve got a team of people in Cleveland and in our Chapel Hill office in North Carolina that are brilliant scientists, engineers, commercialization experts that are now leading the efforts with their experience.

 Because of my previous experience, I’m able to provide vision and strategy for the company.
 I’m also very fortunate that I have a supportive board of directors.
-So, in building a company I would say the key to not only financing that company but also ensuring that you have control over the vision of the company is making sure that that board of directors and advisors are all aligned.
+So, in building a company I would say the key is not only financing that company but also ensuring that you have control over the vision of the company and making sure that the board of directors and advisors are all aligned.
 I don’t necessarily want them always to agree with me, but just be aligned with the vision.
 If they always agree with me, we wouldn’t grow.

 We’re building this company to compete.
 As long as we continue to build value within this organization, we’re going to see opportunities that were presented to us to continue to grow and be competitive in the marketplace.